Charles Gordon (parliamentary official): Career and later life

 In 1947, he was promoted to Senior Clerk, and in 1962 became Fourth Clerk at the Table.
 The following year, he was appointed head of the Overseas Office (serving until 1969) and advised new Commonwealth parliaments on procedure.
 Promotion followed in 1967, when he became Principal Clerk of the Table Office, in 1974 on appointment as Second Clerk Assistant, and then two years later when he became Clerk Assistant.
 He had to advise on bills establishing the assemblies of Scotland and Wales, debates over which went on late into the night for consecutive days.
 In 1979, he was appointed Clerk to the House of Commons; during his tenure, which lasted until 1983, he authored the 20th version of Erskine May.

-Gordon was appointed a Companion of the Order of the Bath in the 1970 Birthday Honours, and in the 1981 Birthday Honours was promoted to Knight Commander.
+Gordon was appointed a Companion of the Order of the Bath (CB) in the 1970 Birthday Honours, and in the 1981 Birthday Honours was promoted to Knight Commander of the Order (KCB).
 His wife, Janet Beattie, died in 1995, and his last years were spent with his partner, Pamela Fernant.
 He died on 1 March 2009, leaving a son; his daughter predeceased him.